Pole-to-Pole RTW, Robert DeLaurentis

 This was the strangest navigation waypoint I have ever used while flying.
 The entire Big Island appeared to be on fire 100 miles out from Hilo.
 Steam rose 25,000 feet in to the atmosphere due to the torrent of magma pouring in to the Pacific ocean from the Kilauea volcano .

 I passed through the ITCZ unscathed but landed at Hilo 72 hours prior to the arrival of Cat 4 hurricane Hector.
+There was not much time to recover and come up with a new game plan.

 I departed Pago Pago at the crack of dawn.
 My destination was Hilo, Hawaii, 2235 nautical miles away across the Intertropical Convergence Zone, an area of very unstable air and convective activity around the equator.
 I was carrying a massive amount of fuel and expected very low climb performance on take-off.
 "May" lifted off at 75 knots.
 I leveled her at ten feet over the runway to build speed, and climbed slowly over the cobalt blue water along the coastline, and passed by the scenic Pago Pago harbor.
 Eventually, I climbed high enough to clear the terrain over the island and headed north towards Hawaii.

-En-route to Hilo, the head winds were stronger than expected.
+En-route to Hilo, the headwinds were stronger than expected.
 My calculations showed that I would arrive in Hilo short of fuel, so I decided to divert to Christmas Island.

 Now my challenge was to contact Christmas Island to open the airport after hours.
 All means of communication were used: my handlers from G.A.S.E.
 (Eddie and Ahmed), San Francisco radio (transoceanic communications), e-mails to all known airport staff at Christmas Island, and commercial aircraft overhead on the guard frequency.
 For many hours, all attempts to contact Christmas Island failed.
 It looked like I would approach the island three hours after dark, with no open airport, no lights, and in marginal VFR conditions.
 Not an ideal situation.
 I was thinking - stay calm and work the problem.
 My plan "B" was to orbit the island at 1500 ft to wake up the airport staff to turn on the lights for landing (RNAV approach aided by geo-referenced charts and synthetic vision).
 Currently, there is no pilot controlled lighting at Christmas Island.
 The procedure for night operations is to start up the airport generator ten minutes before aircraft arrival to provide power for the marginally visible runway lighting.
-I would have happily accepted smudge pots or flashlights guiding me in for a landing at decidedly dark Christmas Island.
+I would happily accept smudge pots or flashlights guiding me in for a landing at decidedly dark Christmas Island.

 As I approached the equator, my HF radio link was weak and I could not hear SF radio on any frequency.
 A Hawaiian Airlines flight, somewhere in my proximity and overhead at 30,000 ft, was able to relay position reports on my behalf to ATC.